Get expert answers to the most common questions about Federal Tax ID Numbers, EIN applications, and business formation requirements.

 No, EINs cannot be transferred between owners.
 If you sell your business, the new owner will typically need to apply for their own EIN.
 However, in some cases involving asset purchases vs. stock purchases, the EIN might remain with the business entity.
 This is a complex area that requires professional guidance to ensure proper compliance.

 Skip the hassle of dealing with IRS phone lines and confusing forms.
-Our expert team handles your EIN application with professional accuracy and same-day processing.
+Our expert team handles your EIN application with professional accuracy - choose from 3 service levels to match your timeline!

 Still have questions?
 Contact our EIN experts for personalized assistance.